precice/aste/docs/README.md

 This is a small C++ wrapper around METIS.
 It is only required if `partition_mesh.py` should use a topological algorithm.

 ### preciceMap
 This is a C++ application, which does the coupling through precice.
-It expects a mesh in the format given by `partition_mesh.py`.
+It expects a mesh in the format given by `partition_mesh.py`. currently, only explict coupling is supported.
+When using multiple timesteps, make sure to provide a mesh (with data) for each timestep.

 ## Dependencies